-There is a T-shirt my daughter wears that reads “Well behaved women rarely make history.”
-Often when I see her wearing that shirt, I reflect on two women that profoundly shaped my professional career and the careers of many other women: Florence Nightingale and Clara Barton.
+There is a T-shirt my daughter wears that reads “Well-behaved women rarely make history.”
+Often when I see her wearing that shirt, I reflect on two women that profoundly shaped me as a nursing entrepreneur and the careers of many other women: Florence Nightingale and Clara Barton.
 Because March is Women’s History Month, I wanted to recognize how these women conjointly and almost simultaneously left an indelible mark on the health and well-being of humanity.
 Their grit and determination to make a difference empowered them to seize the moment, identify the problem, gather their team, and address the problem head-on.
 The ripple effect of their life’s work is astounding if we look at it through a modern lens but when you add in the societal pressures and view it from a mid-nineteenth century perspective, it is a true testament to what extremely capable women with an amazing and passionate team can achieve.
 They both chose the path untraveled because they believed in their higher calling and refused to settle for the status quo.

-I’ve always had a passion for taking care of people and educating the future leaders of tomorrow in the nursing industry, but becoming a CEO was never in my career plans.
+I’ve always had a passion for taking care of people and educating the future leaders of tomorrow in the nursing industry, but becoming a nursing entrepreneur and CEO was never in my career plans.
 I did not look for the opportunity to run a business, but the problem presented itself to me and I was not willing to accept the status quo; I wanted something better for my students.
 As I reflect on how far Avkin (formerly SimUcare) has come in the past seven years, I can’t help but shout out two iconic women who took the world by storm and profoundly impacted the nursing profession for the better.
 They both have shaped the woman, nurse, educator, and leader I have become.
+I believe they both would have made amazing nursing entrepreneur

 Florence Nightingale, known across the world as the founder of modern nursing almost wasn’t a nurse at all.
 She defied her parents’ wishes, turned down a marriage proposal, and enrolled in nursing school at the age of 24, but she’s best known for her impact on the health and safety of the British soldiers during the Crimean War.
 Reports of injured British soldiers dying 2-3 times more from infectious diseases than from injuries suffered on the battlefield reached England.
 This news caused an uproar due to the neglect of their ill and injured soldiers, who were receiving horrific care in appalling conditions.
 After receiving a letter from the Secretary of War, Nightingale accepted the challenge, gathered a team of 34 nurses, and headed to Crimea within the week.
 She later reported that nothing could have prepared them for the conditions these soldiers faced.
 Drawing on her knowledge of infection control from managing a cholera outbreak while superintendent of Middlesex Hospital just a few years earlier, she went right to work and recruited the nurses and any able-bodied soldiers to scrub the facility top to bottom to improve the conditions and reduce disease.
 Under her leadership, the death rate of the soldiers was reduced by two-thirds.
 Additionally, Nightingale created several services such as a special kitchen stocked with healthy food, a laundry to be sure they had clean linens, and a library to help them pass the time in the infirmary.
 Nightingale’s refusal to accept the status quo along with her problem-solving skills inspires me to think outside the box, a skill that ultimately led me to create Avkin.